unibo-spe/spe-slides/content/10-ddd/_index.md

 ### Entities

-- They have an inherent identity, which never changes during their lifespan
+- They have an inherent _identity_, which never changes during their lifespan
     + common modelling: __identifier attribute__, of some value type
     + equality compares identity
-- Can be stateful $\Rightarrow$ may have a mutable design
+- Can be _stateful_ $\Rightarrow$ may have a _mutable_ design
     + modifiable properties
     + state-changing methods
-- May be implemented via classes in most languages
+- May be implemented via _classes_ in most languages
 - Must implement `equals()` and `hashCode()` on JVM
     + implementation must compare (at least) the objects' identifiers